 - A complete artist’s portfolio including brief biography/ resume

-- A copy of passport for foreign applicants.
+- A copy of the passport for foreign applicants.

 It is mandatory for the artists to produce the work that can be presented upon completion of the project as open exposition.
 The nature of the exposition can be exhibition, presentation, performance etc.